confidential-containers/.github/CONTRIBUTING.md

 that there are many different repositories under the [CoCo organization](https://github.com/confidential-containers).
 A CoCo deployment integrates many different components.
-Fortunately the process for contributing to each of these subprojects is largely the same.
+We have forks of some of our 3rd party dependencies in our github org.
+If you see "forked from" under the repo name on github, that is probably not where your CoCo issue or feature resides.
-There is one major exception.
-Most CoCo deployments leverage [Kata Containers](https://github.com/kata-containers), which is an existing open source project.
-Kata has its own [Contributor Guide](https://github.com/kata-containers/community/blob/main/CONTRIBUTING.md) that you should take a look at.
+Also note, most CoCo deployments leverage [Kata Containers](https://github.com/kata-containers), which is a separate open source project.
-You can contribute to CoCo by contributing to Kata, but this guide is focused on contributions made to repositories in the CoCo organization.
+Kata has its own [Contributor Guide](https://github.com/kata-containers/community/blob/main/CONTRIBUTING.md).

 ## Connecting with the Community

 You might already know exactly what you want to contribute and how.
-If not, if would be useful to interact with existing developers.
+If not, you can interact with existing developers.
 There are several easy ways to do this.

 ### Slack Channel